Freddie Foreman: Fred (2018)

-In 2018, it was announced that a biopic documentary would be made on Foreman, directed by his son Jamie.
-Rather than glamorizing Foreman's life of crime, Fred is billed as a sombre and intimate look at the notorious villain towards the end of his life.
+In 2018, it was announced that a biopic documentary would be made about Foreman, directed by his son Jamie.
+Rather than glamorising Foreman's life of crime, Fred was billed as a sombre and intimate look at the notorious villain towards the end of his life.
 The biopic was written and directed by Paul Van Carter.
 Fred was released in the UK on 17 March 2018.

 Personal life

-Foreman is married to Maureen Foreman.
+Foreman was married to Maureen Foreman.
 Together they have three children, actor Jamie Foreman, Gregory and Danielle.
 Foreman has three grandchildren.

-In 2018, it was reported Foreman was living in a nursing home with no money, estranged from his family.
+In 2018, it was reported Foreman was living in a nursing home with no money, and was estranged from his family.